AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-workfront-work-item-missing-elements.md

 title: "[!DNL Workfront]: Object page is missing elements"
 description: "When a user navigates to a custom section on an object in [!DNL Workfront], the page that loads may be missing some elements."
 hidefromtoc: yes
-feature: Get Started in Workfront
+feature: Get Started with Workfront
 ---

 # [!DNL Workfront]: Object page is missing elements